- Booster Gold

 Costume Worn: MARK I power-suit

-Issue Notes: This is the second of three books in the Invasion! crossover event.
+Issue Notes: This is the third of three books in the Invasion! crossover event.

 Page 1, panel 1